KaufmanDeveloper/labyrinth-game/Story/Prologue/Prologue-1.md

 Context Info: The Astran army has been laying siege to Terra Manus for 23 days.
 Queen Igna II has fallen ill and has been unable to direct the army.
 This has caused the siege to come to a stand still.
 The Star Seer has summoned Jem with an important message...

+Narrator: 23 days.
+We'd been laying siege to Terra Manus for 23 days.
+Tired and bruised I layed in the lush grass staring at the stars.
+I hadn't heard any commands for hours.
+It was the perfect time for a short nap, away from the eyes of the colonel...

 Peeter: Rise and shine Jem.

 Jem: ...